 1.1 Please briefly describe the main laws that govern real estate in your jurisdiction.
 Laws relating to leases of business premises should be listed in response to question 10.1.
-Those relating to zoning and environmental should be listed in response to question 11.1.
+Those relating to zoning and environmental should be listed in response to question 12.1.
+Those relating to tax should be listed in response to questions in Section 9.

 In Japan, it is mainly the Civil Code that governs real estate transactions.
 Real estate property rights are subject to the law of property rights in Book 2 of the Civil Code.
 This law regulates ownership, joint ownership, assignment and other relevant matters.
 Real estate contract transactions are subject to the law of contracts in Book 3 of the Civil Code.
-This law regulates the formation of contracts, the rights and duties of the parties and other relevant matters.
+This law regulates the formation of contracts, the rights and duties of the parties and other relevant matters